deephyper/deephyper/docs/examples/examples_hpo/plot_hpo_text_classification.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 220-221
+GENERATED FROM PYTHON SOURCE LINES 226-227

-We create two versions of :code:`run`, one quicker to evaluate for the seacrh, with a small training dataset, and another one, for performance evaluation, which uses a normal training/validation ratio.
+We create two versions of :code:`run`, one quicker to evaluate for the search, with a small training dataset, and another one, for performance evaluation, which uses a normal training/validation ratio.

 ..
-GENERATED FROM PYTHON SOURCE LINES 223-226
+GENERATED FROM PYTHON SOURCE LINES 229-232

 .. code-block:: Python